James S. Kim

 James S. Kim studies the effectiveness of literacy reforms and interventions in improving student outcomes.
-He leads the Project for Scaling Effective Literacy Reforms, a research-based collaborative initiative to identify and scale adaptive solutions for improving children's literacy learning opportunities and outcomes.
+He leads the the READS Lab (Research Enhances Adaptations Designed for Scale in Literacy), a research-based collaborative initiative to identify and scale adaptive solutions for improving children's literacy learning opportunities and outcomes.
 He is an expert in conducting randomized field trials to evaluate, improve, and scale evidence-based literacy reforms.
 He is the principal investigator of an Investing in Innovation Fund (i3) validation study to evaluate READS for Summer Learning, a low-cost and large-scale summer reading intervention for improving reading comprehension outcomes in high-poverty elementary schools.
 He has also led experimental studies of several widely used teacher professional development interventions for improving reading and writing outcomes in the elementary and secondary grades, including the Pathway Project, Teacher Study Groups, and the Strategic Adolescent Reading Intervention.
 He serves on the editorial boards of Reading Research Quarterly and the Journal of Educational Psychology and was the program chair for the 2014 annual meeting of the Society for Research on Educational Effectiveness.

 Click here to see a full list of James Kim's courses.